PSA: You Can Now Track Your Periods Using Your Fitbit

 If you’re anything like us, then it’s a safe to assume you’re tracking your health online, whether it’s your running routine, kilojoules you’re eating, counting steps, or keeping an eye on your sleep and menstrual cycle.
 And we bet you’re using a bunch of different apps to do it.

-But good news… Fitbit just announced that it’s introducing a new feature that will help you keep track of your fitness and fertility at once.
+But good news… Fitbit announced in March that it was introducing a new feature that will help you keep track of your fitness and fertility at once.
+And we’re happy to announce that the female health feature is officially live!

-Soon you’ll be able to log your monthly cycle, record the symptoms (hello, cramps), and see that data alongside your fitness stats on your Fitbit.
-And FYI — it’ll also give you reminders about your fertility and reproductive health, so you’ll be able to track your health trends over time (like how long your cycle usually is and when you usually ovulate).
+You can log your monthly cycle, record the symptoms (hello, cramps), and see that data alongside your fitness stats on your Fitbit.
+And FYI — it also gives you reminders about your fertility and reproductive health, so you’ll be able to track your health trends over time (like how long your cycle usually is and when you usually ovulate).

 According to a recent Fitbit survey, 80% of women did not know how many phases are in a menstrual cycle and more than 70% were unable to correctly identify the average length of a cycle, demonstrating a lack of awareness about women’s health.
 It turns out menstrual cycle tracking was one of the most requested features from Fitbit community.
 The company says many users already used separate apps to track their periods, but wanted to put all their information in one convenient place.